contactsai123/litmuschaos/README.md

 5) Install git using the command ```sudo yum install git```
 6) Ensure to clean up / decomission all the AWS resources once the experiments are completed (Refer Section 4), as it may incur signficant costs if left running

+Estimated time to provision all the required machines, softwares and sucessfully run experiments: Approx 60 - 90 minutes.

 ## Section 1 - Sock shop installation:

 Sock shop is a demo microservices e-commerce application.
 Sock Shop simulates the user-facing part of an e-commerce website that sells socks.
 It is intended to aid the demonstration and testing of microservice and cloud native technologies.